yboodhan/ludo/README.md

 ## Approach

+A combination of making notes by hand, using comments throughout the process, using a ToDo file, and using Trello was implemented in order to track workflow and tasks.

 * Wireframes were created and used as a guide to complete HTML and CSS components for game.
 HTML and CSS were used to created the DOM elements for the game and to style these elements, respectively.

 ![picture](./images/wireframe.png)